paulovitin/SymfonyBricks/README.md

 ## How you can help

 - The very first thing you can do after reading all this document is to comment this issue: [is the purpose of symfonybricks.com clear?](https://github.com/inmarelibero/SymfonyBricks/issues/1)
-- you can fork and get a local working copy followin the instruction of [this wiki page](https://github.com/inmarelibero/SymfonyBricks/wiki/Get-a-working-local-copy:-instructions)
+- you can fork and get a local working copy following the instruction of [this wiki page](https://github.com/inmarelibero/SymfonyBricks/wiki/Get-a-working-local-copy:-instructions)
 - you can keep in touch, watch, follow, tweet, retweet and many other beautyful bozzwords!

 ## Who is behind symfonybricks.com